Nevada County Fairgrounds

 Winter Fun will offer three different historical and narrated sport utility vehicle (SUV) trips and ten separate 4X4 runs in the high Sierra for experienced drivers.
 The Frostbite Extreme trip on Saturday is always a favorite for those seeking an experience in deep snow.

 We fully expect that we will have 600 participants joining us this year, so we highly recommend that people register as early as possible.
-In addition to the various trips in the snow, we will provide great meals beginning with Friday night dinner through breakfast on Sunday.
+In addition to the various trips in the snow, we will provide great meals beginning with Friday night dinner through breakfast on Sunday (lunches are on your own).
 In our large facility at the fairgrounds, we will feature indoor entertainment and recreation for children and adults.

-There are two historical SUV trips scheduled for Saturday and one additional SUV trip on Sunday.
-Additionally, the event features a Friday night moderately difficult run that begins after dinner and seven other snow runs on Saturday that range from the Blizzard Brigade in moderately deep snow to the Frostbite Express.
-In addition to the SUV run on Sunday, Winter Fun offers the Snowcat and Iceberg trips, moderately difficult in unlimited snow depths.
+Additionally, the event features seven other snow runs on Saturday that range from the Blizzard Brigade in moderately deep snow to the Frostbite Express.
+In addition to the SUV run on Sunday, Winter Fun offers the Snowcat and Siberian Exprss Sunday trips, moderately difficult in unlimited snow depths.

 SUV owners will not require any special equipment and stock vehicles should have no difficulty in the snow using four-wheel drive, low range.
 Our experienced trail guides have selected routes that are historically significant, interesting, scenic and very safe for all makes and models of SUVs and other four-wheel drive rigs.